 Pro Tip: This backup folder contains sensitive data pertaining to your WordPress websites such as site configurations and login credentials.
 We strongly recommend encrypting this folder.
 This is because if a hacker manages to break into your computer, they can steal this file and misuse it.
 However, if the folder is encrypted, they won’t be able to decipher it.
 You can follow this article to encrypt and password-protect your folder.

 How To Restore Your cPanel Backup

-The purpose of a backup is to restore your website when things go wrong.
+The purpose of a backup is to restore your website when things go wrong like when your site pages are deleted accidentally and much more.
 If a backup doesn’t work or cannot be used to restore a WordPress website, then the entire process goes in vain.
 A restore basically allows you to use your WordPress backup to get your site back to its functioning state without having to recreate it from scratch.